 Beware of time saving measures that hurt

 Harried parents are often tempted to buy pre-packaged lunches at stores, but beware: most are loaded with sodium, saturated fat and sugar.
-They are often more expensive then packing lunches at home in the long run.
+They are often more expensive than packing lunches at home in the long run.
 To save time, look for truly healthy packaged snacks without added sugar and simple ingredients to fill out your lunches.

 Buy in bulk or order through Amazon’s subscribe and save so you don’t have to continually shop and prepare.
 For easy “grab-and-go” options that offer additive nutrition, look for organic dried fruits in conveniently portioned packages, vegetable snacks without added fillers, and cheese sticks.
 For all packaged snacks, always look for foods with no added sugar.